KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmm-uvindex by rsperezn](https://bitbucket.org/rsperezn/mmm-uvindex)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `MMM-UVIndex.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-UVIndex.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `XMLHttpRequest` in file `MMM-UVIndex.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `MMM-UVIndex.js`: Replace it with built-in fetch.
-5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-weatherchart by paphko](https://github.com/paphko/mmm-weatherchart)